 Contents insurance

-Looking for renter's insurance?
+Looking for renters insurance?

 Does my homeowners’ insurance cover college students?

 But, arguably, it makes more sense to get the student their own tenant’s insurance for two reasons.
 First, if the student makes a claim, it could cause your home insurance rates to increase.
-The second being when your child moves out into a house with friends or gets an apartment, they will need their own renter’s insurance.
+The second is that when your child moves out into a house with friends or gets an apartment, they will need their own renter’s insurance.
 In other words, your home insurance will no longer cover the university student.

 Visit our student personal finance guide.